ssube/onnx-web/README.md

 - https://www.python.org/downloads/
 - https://gitforwindows.org/

 The latest version of git should be fine.
 Python must be 3.10 or earlier, 3.10 seems to work well.
+If you already have Python installed for another form of Stable Diffusion, that should work, but make sure to verify the version in the next step.

 ### Create a virtual environment